wasm-forge/ic-rusqlite/README.md

 ## Developing casniter

-To enable `rusqlite` in your canister, add the helper dependency:
+To enable `rusqlite` in your canister, add the helper dependency into your backend canister:
 ```bash
 cargo add ic-rusqlite
 ```